Raydir27/database_project_car_dealership/README.md

 **Instructions:**

 1. Import the `create_tables.sql` script into your chosen DBMS to create the database structure.
-2. (Optional) Run the `sample_data.sql` script to populate the tables with sample data.
+2. (Optional) Run the sample data script to populate the tables with sample data.
 3. Refer to the `report.pdf` or `report.docx` for detailed information about the project and database functionalities.

 ### Additional Information